Law Society of England and Wales: History

 The London Law Institution, the predecessor to the Law Society, was founded in 1823 when many London Solicitors came together to raise the reputation of the profession by setting standards and ensuring good practice.
 'London' was dropped from the title in 1825 to reflect the fact that the Law Institution had national aspirations.

 The Society was founded on 2 June 1825, when a committee of management was appointed.
 The Society acquired its first royal charter in 1831 as The Society of Attorneys, Solicitors, Proctors and others not being Barristers, practising in the Courts of Law and Equity of the United Kingdom.
 A new Charter in 1845 defined the Society as an independent, private body servicing the affairs of the profession like other professional, literary and scientific bodies.
 By further Royal Charter in 1903 the name of the Society was changed to simply "The Law Society".
-The Society first admitted women members in 1922.
+The Law Society first admitted women members in 1922.

 In 1949, the Law Society was given the responsibility of legal aid by the Legal Aid and Advice Act 1949.
 The function was passed to the Legal Aid Board by Legal Aid Act 1988.

 In July 2013, the Association of Women Solicitors (AWS), a national organisation working with and representing women solicitors in the United Kingdom, merged with the Law Society to form its Women Lawyers Division.
 Although merged, the AWS will operate separately from the Law Society.